videolan/vlc/modules/video_filter/atmo/README.txt

 "Count of AtmoLight Channels" - defines how many RGB Channels should be simulated with this DMX device (each RGB channel needs three DMX channels!)

-"DMX adress for each channel" - defines the DMX Startadress for each AtmoLight channel as "," or ";" separated list. (starting with 0 up to 252) it is assumed that the f.e. of the DMX-AtmoLight channel starts at DMX-Channel 5 - that DMX-Channel 5: is red
+"DMX address for each channel" - defines the DMX Startadress for each AtmoLight channel as "," or ";" separated list. (starting with 0 up to 252) it is assumed that the f.e. of the DMX-AtmoLight channel starts at DMX-Channel 5 - that DMX-Channel 5: is red